Leafwing-Studios/Emergence/design/src/glossary.md

 The story of a game.
 Unlike most traditional works of art, narratives are often implicit or branching in games.

+### Noob-trap

+Features that seem helpful or appealing to beginners, but actually aren't.

+Using them is less effective in almost every circumstance than an alternative, or develops bad habits.

 ### Plausibility and realism

 Fictional worlds are plausible if they have a set of learnable, internally consistent rules.